Sagelt/beyond/text/wizard/wizard.md

   results).

 ### Volley
-When you take aim and shoot at an enemy at range, roll.
+When you take aim and shoot at an enemy at range, roll+0.
 On a 10+, you have a clear shot—deal your damage.
 On a 7–9, choose one (whichever you choose you deal your damage):